argonne-lcf/checkpoint_restart/README.md

 # Checkpoint / Restart tests on Exascale computing systems

-For questions, please contact: Huihuo Zheng <huihuo.zheng>
+For questions, please contact: Huihuo Zheng <huihuo.zheng@anl.gov>

 We have seen that exascale computing systems suffer a lot of unstability which leads to termination of jobs before finishing.
 Therefore, checkpoint / restart become important to run large scale simulations on ``unstable" system.